iusevoidbtw/Wayherb/README.md

 ## usage

+run:
+`mayflower hello`
-run `mayflower hello` to display a notification with the text `hello`.
+to display a notification with the text `hello`.
 arguments are automatically concatenated, so `mayflower hello world` will display "hello world".

 notifications can be dismissed with `DISMISS_BUTTON` (set in config.h, left-click by default). this causes mayflower to exit with a status of EXIT_DISMISS. notifications are also automatically dismissed after `duration` (by default 5) seconds.